Sarepta Therapeutics

 Corporate Round in 2018

-Myonexus Therapeutics is a clinical-stage company focused on developing gene therapies for rare diseases, specifically targeting Limb-girdle muscular dystrophy (LGMD) Types 2D, 2B, 2E, 2L, and 2C.
-The company's innovative treatments are based on research conducted at Nationwide Children’s Hospital, which is recognized for its leadership in muscular dystrophy gene therapy discovery and translational research.
-In addition to LGMD, Myonexus is also engaged in developing therapies for other conditions, including Charcot-Marie-Tooth disease and various CNS-related disorders, utilizing advancements in precision genetic medicine to address unmet medical needs in these areas.
+Myonexus Therapeutics is a clinical stage company focused on developing gene therapies for rare diseases, specifically targeting Limb-girdle muscular dystrophy (LGMD) Types 2D, 2B, 2E, 2L, and 2C.
+The company is rooted in research conducted at Nationwide Children’s Hospital, which is recognized for its expertise in muscular dystrophy gene therapy and translational research.
+Myonexus aims to pioneer the first effective treatments for these specific LGMD types, utilizing advanced precision genetic medicine approaches.
+In addition to LGMD, the company’s innovative therapies show potential for addressing other genetic disorders, including Charcot-Marie-Tooth disease, MPS IIIA, and Pompe disease, among others.

 Eisai